alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 Nah, not really.
 If you have ever owned a cat
-(and we love cats in Hivency tech :happy-cat:) you know that they are _very_ aware of their surroundings.
+(and we love cats at Hivency Tech 😸) you know that they are _very_ aware of their surroundings.
 In fact, all kinds of animals have some kind of [spatial cognitiion](https://en.wikipedia.org/wiki/Spatial_cognition),